 The next part of this guide relates to some of the legal considerations of the claims process.
 We list some of the types of criminal injury claims that CICA can help with.
 We look at the time limits that could apply to your criminal injury claim, how long it can take for CICA to pay out on a successful claim, and some of the things that could delay a pay-out.

 Claiming criminal injury compensation, how long does it take?

 The last part of this guide on ‘how long does a criminal injury claim take?’ covers some of the financial considerations of making a claim.
 You will find that we have added a table that can help you to work out roughly how much compensation you could receive.
 We have followed this with a list of some of the common types of damages you might be able to claim for.
 Lastly, we evaluate the benefits of using a solicitor working under a No Win, No Fee deal and how this type of fee arrangement works.

 You may already be familiar with the personal injury claims process.
 However, there are some subtle differences when making a claim through the CICA for criminal injuries.
 If you need additional information after reading this guide, or have questions about the contents of it, then please call our claims team on the telephone number at the bottom of the page.
 One of our claim advisors will answer all of your questions, provide any other information you need, and also help you to get your claim started.

 What Are Claims For Criminal Injuries?

-Before we look at ‘how long does a criminal injury claim take?’, let’s first look at what claims for criminal injuries actually are.
+Before we look at ‘how long does a criminal injury claim take?’ and how to get the criminal injuries compensation maximum payout, let’s first look at what claims for criminal injuries actually are.

 We start this guide to how long do CICA claims take, with a general overview of what these kinds of claims are, why you might be eligible to make one, and why you might need to claim damages through the CICA.